plaban/kmst-spring-2023/README.md

-# Web-Page for the Course "Big Data Processing : AI60004" offered by: IIT kharagpur
+# Web-Page for the Course "Knowledge Modelling and Semantic Web Technologies: AI60008" offered by: IIT kharagpur

 ## Acknowledgement